gbmhunter/blog/content/posts/2023/12-31-december-2023-updates/_index.md

 * Updated the VMIN and VTIME information on [Linux Serial Ports Using C/C++](/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/).

 * Added info on converting a version string into numbers to the [C String Manipulation page](/programming/languages/c/string-manipulation/#converting-a-version-string-to-numbers).
+This page was also restructured to read better.

 * Added info on the [Hardware Info Interface (including reset causes) to the Zephyr page](/programming/operating-systems/zephyr-project/#hardware-info).